 Second day in Cochabomba, I went to the village of Quillacollo – nothing there.
 On to Sipe-Sipe where I walked for hours up a mountain along an almost dry streambed until I found an established trail and followed that for hours… Never did find the ruin of Inka-Rakay that I was looking for but it was a pretty hike anyway.
 There were plenty of popular bars but people seemed to be in unapproachable groups.

 Wanted to see a video about Chile at the culture center but nobody else showed up for the 10 pm showing and they cancelled it.
+Not sure how much interest there is in Bolivia for foreign places even if next door.
 Went back to hotel but had trouble sleeping because every 30 minutes another guest would arrive and have to ring the loud bell to get let in and another group of Israelis were making a loud party.

 Just hung out next day and finally saw film in the evening at Culture Center.
 Story about a lawyer and his wife who get a flat tire while driving in the pouring rain.
 They get a lift from a doctor who she recognizes as one of her torturer and rapists when she was imprisoned by the military.
 She wants to kill him but settles for getting him to simply confess what he did.
 Pretty heavy political commentary on what happened in Chile under Pinochet.
 In the morning, I caught a bus back to La Paz.